Displaying present location in the site.

 Environmental Management Implementation Framework

-Important matters, including climate change, are discussed by either the Executive Committee or the Business Strategy Committee.
-Discussions are limited to those deemed important based on deliberations by the environmental management committees in each business unit, special sub-groups for each topic, and the Environmental Management Promotion Committee, which comprises managers in charge of the environment in each business unit.
-Furthermore, issues that may have a particularly significant impact on NEC's businesses are reported to the Board of Directors.
+Committee, which comprises managers in charge of the environment in each business unit.
+Furthermore, issues that may have a particularly significant impact on the NEC Group's businesses are reported to the Board of Directors.

 Each business unit has established environmental management committees.
-In addition, a system has been established for carrying out specific measures by each business unit, its divisions, affiliated companies, and subsidiaries of NEC around the world.
-By formulating and implementing specific action plans based on the environmental strategy devised by either the Executive Committee or by the Business Strategy Committee, we can implement consistent environmental management throughout NEC under the supervision of the Board of Directors.
+In addition, a system has been established for carrying out specific measures by each business unit, its divisions, affiliated companies, and subsidiaries of NEC

-For business development activities in which the environment is a new business opportunity, we have established a dedicated team called the Carbon Neutral Business Promotion PMO* to promote collaboration among all companies, including Group companies, and to accelerate commercialization.
+For business development activities in which the environment is a new business opportunity, we have established a dedicated team called the Carbon Neutral Business Promotion Project Management Office (PMO) to promote

 • *